 - collaborating with Tribal, federal, and state and local officials to respond to MMIP cases.

-The Tribal Resource Tool is a searchable map of victim service programs for survivors of crime and abuse in Indian Country.
+The Tribal Resource Tool is a searchable map of victim service programs for survivors of crime and abuse.
 Organizations that provide services to American Indians and Alaska Natives may submit a request for inclusion in the map.
 The tool was developed by the National Center for Victims of Crime, the National Congress of American Indians, and the Tribal Law and Policy Institute, with funding support from OVC.
 These OVC grantees are also using the tool to identify gaps in services.

 National Missing and Unidentified Persons System (NAMUS): Support for Missing Indigenous Person Cases